codidact/docs/User-Help/SearchHelp.md

 * filtering by creation date

   If you want to only find posts that have been written within a certain timeframe, you can use the `created:` search operator. `created:<1w` will find all posts created less than a week ago, where `created:>1w` will find only posts older than a week.
 You can use `m` for minute, `h` for hour, `d` for day, `w` for week, `mo` for month, and `y` for year.

+* filtering by tag

+  To filter for all posts with the tag `snake`, use the `tag:snake` operator.
+To exclude all posts with the tag `oil`, use `-tag:oil`.

+* filtering by user

+  If you want to search for posts written by a particular user you will need to know their unique user number for the community.
+This can be found by looking at their profile url.
+You can then use `user:xxxx` where xxxx is the unique user number you are interested in.

 **Advanced**